shivannis/xandr-docs-public/xandr-docs/articles/bidders/batch-segment-service-best-practices.md

 title: Bidders - Batch Segment Service Best Practices
-description: In this article, find information about the best practices to use Batch Segment Service (BSS) and answers to some frequently asked questions about BSS. ms.date: 10/28/2023 external segment data to Xandr.
-Using BSS, you can easily integrate your
+description: In this article, find information about the best practices to use Batch Segment Service (BSS) and answers to some frequently asked questions about BSS. ms.date: 10/28/2023
 ---

 # Bidders - Batch segment service best practices